 Yes.
 Foreign nationals 18 years of age or older may register for this event prior to 5:00 p.m.
 EST on Friday, Feb.
 15.

-registration include a guest?
+Does my registration include a guest?

 Because of space limitations, you may not bring a guest.
 Each registration provides a place for one person only (you) and is non-transferable.
 Each individual wishing to attend must register separately.

-cannot come to Florida?
+What if I cannot come to Florida?

 If you cannot come to Florida to attend in person, you should not register for the NASA Social.
 You can follow the conversation using the #NASASocial hashtag on Twitter.
 NASA may broadcast a portion of the program on Feb.
 28. You can watch the launch on March 1 on NASA TV or on SpaceX's website.
 NASA and SpaceX will provide regular launch and mission updates on @NASA, @NASAKennedy and @SpaceX.